klarkengkoy/Trip-Track/README.md

 - **Real-time Data Sync**
   Trip data is stored and synchronized in real-time using **Cloud Firestore**, allowing for a consistent experience across devices.

-- **User-Centric Design**
-  Includes features like a dynamic **light/dark theme toggle** and clear navigation, prioritizing user comfort and accessibility.

 ---